SixArm/sixarm-company-consulting-agreement/README.md

 commerce.

 ### 6.8.
-Consequential damages
+Mutual Protection

-IN NO EVENT SHALL Consultant, ITS PARENT CORPORATION, OR THEIR AFFILIATES, AGENTS, OR EMPLOYEES BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, EXEMPLARY OR PUNITIVE LOSS OR DAMAGE, INCLUDING, BUT NOT LIMITED TO, LOST PROFITS, BUSINESS INTERRUPTION LOSSES, OR CUSTOMER CLAIMS, WHETHER ARISING UNDER CONTRACT, WARRANTY, EXPRESS OR IMPLIED, TORT, INCLUDING NEGLIGENCE, OR STRICT LIABILITY, ARISING AT ANY TIME FROM ANY CAUSE WHATSOEVER IN CONNECTION WITH THIS AGREEMENT OR PERFORMANCE HEREUNDER, EVEN IF CAUSED BY THE SOLE OR CONCURRENT OR ACTIVE OR PASSIVE NEGLIGENCE, STRICT LIABILITY OR OTHER LEGAL FAULT OF Consultant.
+IN NO EVENT SHALL ANY PARTY, THEIR PARENT CORPORATIONS AND THEIR AFFILIATES, AGENTS, OR EMPLOYEES BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, EXEMPLARY OR PUNITIVE LOSS OR DAMAGE, INCLUDING, BUT NOT LIMITED TO, LOST PROFITS, BUSINESS INTERRUPTION LOSSES, OR CUSTOMER CLAIMS, WHETHER ARISING UNDER CONTRACT, WARRANTY, EXPRESS OR IMPLIED, TORT, INCLUDING NEGLIGENCE, OR STRICT LIABILITY, ARISING AT ANY TIME FROM ANY CAUSE WHATSOEVER IN CONNECTION WITH THIS AGREEMENT OR PERFORMANCE HEREUNDER, EVEN IF CAUSED BY THE SOLE OR CONCURRENT OR ACTIVE OR PASSIVE NEGLIGENCE, STRICT LIABILITY, OR OTHER LEGAL FAULT OF ANY PARTY.

 ### 6.9.
-Indemnification
+Mutual Release

-Consultee DOES RELEASE, INDEMNIFY, AND HOLD HARMLESS Consultant, ITS PARENT CORPORATION AND THEIR AFFILIATES, AGENTS, AND EMPLOYEES FROM AND AGAINST ANY AND ALL LIABILITIES, CLAIMS, LOSSES, DAMAGES, COSTS, FEES AND EXPENSES, AS WELL AS COSTS OF DEFENSE, SETTLEMENT, AND REASONABLE ATTORNEY'S FEES, ARISING AT ANY TIME IN CONNECTION WITH i) CLAIMS BY Consultee THAT EXCEED THE LIMITATION OF LIABILITY SET OUT IN SECTION 10 ABOVE, AND ii) ANY CLAIMS BY THIRD PARTIES ARISING IN CONNECTION WITH ANY WORK PRODUCT OR SERVICES PROVIDED HEREUNDER, EVEN IF CAUSED BY THE SOLE OR CONCURRENT OR ACTIVE OR PASSIVE NEGLIGENCE, STRICT LIABILITY OR OTHER LEGAL FAULT OF Consultant.
+ALL PARTIES DO RELEASE, INDEMNIFY, AND HOLD HARMLESS ALL PARTIES, THEIR PARENT CORPORATIONS AND THEIR AFFILIATES, AGENTS, AND EMPLOYEES, FROM AND AGAINST ANY AND ALL LIABILITIES, CLAIMS, LOSSES, DAMAGES, COSTS, FEES AND EXPENSES, AS WELL AS COSTS OF DEFENSE, SETTLEMENT, AND REASONABLE ATTORNEY'S FEES, ARISING AT ANY TIME IN CONNECTION WITH i) CLAIMS BY ANY PARTY THAT EXCEEDS THE LIMITATION OF LIABILITY SET OUT ABOVE, AND ii) ANY CLAIMS BY THIRD PARTIES ARISING IN CONNECTION WITH ANY WORK PRODUCT OR WORK SERVICES PROVIDED HEREUNDER, EVEN IF CAUSED BY THE SOLE OR CONCURRENT OR ACTIVE OR PASSIVE NEGLIGENCE, STRICT LIABILITY OR OTHER LEGAL FAULT OF ANY PARTY.
 THIS PARAGRAPH SHALL SURVIVE EXPIRATION OR TERMINATION OF THIS AGREEMENT.